Download the print version

 4.19 Privacy Safeguard 4 requires unsolicited CDR data to be destroyed ‘as soon as practicable’.

 4.20 The test of practicability is an objective test.
-It is the responsibility of the entity to be able to justify that it is not practicable to destroy unsolicited data promptly after its collection.
+It is the responsibility of the accredited person to be able to justify that it is not practicable to destroy unsolicited data promptly after its collection.

 4.21 Accredited persons should ensure that they have systems and processes to quickly recognise and review CDR data collected which is outside the scope of a consumer data request.

-4.22 In adopting a timetable that is ‘practicable’ an entity can take technical and resource considerations into account.
-However, it is the responsibility of the entity to justify any delay in destroying unsolicited CDR data.
+4.22 In adopting a timetable that is ‘practicable’ an accredited person can take technical and resource considerations into account.
+However, it is the responsibility of the accredited person to justify any delay in destroying unsolicited CDR data.

-4.23 The timeframe in which an entity must destroy unsolicited CDR data begins at the time the entity becomes aware that the data was not solicited.
-How quickly an entity becomes aware of unsolicited CDR data may depend on its available technical and other resources.
+4.23 The timeframe in which an accredited person must destroy unsolicited CDR data begins at the time the entity becomes aware that the data was not solicited.
+How quickly an accredited person becomes aware of unsolicited CDR data may depend on its available technical and other resources.

 Not required to retain the data

-4.24 The obligation to destroy unsolicited data does not apply to CDR data that an entity is required to retain by or under an Australian law or court/tribunal order.
+4.24 The obligation to destroy unsolicited data does not apply to CDR data that an accredited person is required to retain by or under an Australian law or court/tribunal order.

 4.25 The concept ‘required by or under another Australian law or court/tribunal order’ is discussed in Chapter B (Key concepts).